 - Hardware incompatibilities

-- Processor architectures vary wildly from one another, and it's probably a miracle that two are even "binary compatible" (this is the most compatibility you can get, where the 0s and 1s process exactly the same).
+- Processor architectures vary wildly from one another, and it's probably a miracle when two are actually "binary compatible" (this is the most compatibility you can get, where the 0s and 1s process exactly the same).
 For example, porting from the 65816 (Super Nintendo) architecture to the M68000 (Sega Genesis) is no easy task, since the two processors use entirely different, entirely incompatible machine languages.
-These days this is much less of a problem, because nowadays code is usually written in a high-level language such as C++, but processor architecture can still cause issues in high-performance code.

 - Even if the port is going from one environment to a very similar one, other hardware considerations must be taken to account.